barsanuphe/librariansync/README.md

     -i, --import          import ebooks
     -r, --refresh         refresh library
-    -s, --scrape          scrape for ebooks
+    --scrape              scrape for ebooks
+    -s [PATH], --sync [PATH]
-    -k, --sync-kindle     sync library (or a subset with --filter or --list) with kindle
+                            sync library (or a subset with --filter or --list) -k, --kindle          when syncing, sync to kindle

     Tagging:
     Search and tag ebooks.
 For --list, --filter and --exclude, STRING can